 Note: If it were available at the time, I think we would have used the Life of Fred for our math program after our initial work with Montessori math materials.
 My kids loved books, and those types of kids seem to love the Life of Fred.
 That said, my daughter was happy with any math program (because she simply loved math).
 My son would have been much happier with the Life of Fred.

-We used Bob Jones University Press spelling and grammar – in an unstructured way.
+We used Bob Jones University Press spelling and KONOS History of the World – in an unstructured way.
 We had spelling “tests.”
 In Montessori education, children aren’t graded, and our homeschool didn’t have grades either.
 We had what we called spelling tests (our only tests other than the state-required standardized tests every other year), but then we just checked and corrected any mistakes without giving a grade.
 We liked the spelling books for going through spelling in a systematic way along with adding personal spelling words and weekly journal writing.

 Note: I would probably use All About Spelling now (which wasn’t available when we homeschooled).
 Because it’s so much easier to find Montessori elementary materials, I would probably use Montessori grammar materials as long as possible.